karlkfi/kpt-config-sync/docs/git_user_guide.md

 ### Kubectl

-Since Nomos uses a filesystem tree of Kubernetes resources, `kubectl` can be used to validate resource schemas.
-The following command recursively validates all the resources in `foo-corp` directory without applying changes:
+Since GKE Policy Management uses a filesystem tree of Kubernetes resources, `kubectl` can be used to validate resource schemas.
+The following command recursively validates all the resources in `foo-corp` directory without applying
+changes:

 ```console
 $ kubectl apply -f foo-corp --recursive --dry-run
 ```

-### Nomosvet
+### GKE Policy Managementvet

 `nomosvet` is tool that validates a root policyspace directory against the [constraints](#constraints) listed above.